fountainment/cherrysoda-engine/README.md

 ### To Build on Specific Device

-Curently, there are cmake options provided for these two devices:
+Curently, there are cmake options provided for these devices:

 Lemote Fuloong 2.0: ```cmake .. -DLOONGSON=1```